 Enhanced Content: Many private companies have taken the core data from government charts and enhanced it to provide additional value.
 Waterproof charts are printed on synthetic paper for use on deck or in small boats.
 They are often printed on both sides, so you get twice as much information on each chart.
 Chartbooks provide all the charts for a single area, the Intracoastal Waterway or Lake Michigan, for example, so you can keep your entire route in one space-saving book.
 Fish/dive charts show GPS positions for reefs, fishing grounds and wrecks.

 Latest editions: Many charts change frequently, so look for the edition date, which is printed at the bottom.
-A list of the most current editions of NOAA charts is available at www.nauticalcharts.noaa.gov/index.html.
+The NOAA keeps a list of the most current chart editions.

 Chart Catalogs: NOAA, NGA and CHS publish free chart catalogs, which we have available in our warehouses.
 These show the coverage areas for each chart and are essential for planning a trip.

-Chart Number 1: If you are unfamiliar with reading charts, ask for a copy of Chart No. 1 (Model 4378436), Symbols, Abbreviations, and Terms, which explains the basic chart elements used on nautical charts.
-The Canadian version is Model 247114.
+Chart Number 1: If you are unfamiliar with reading charts, download a .PDF version below of Chart No. 1, Symbols, Abbreviations, and Terms, which explains the basic chart elements used on nautical charts.

 Depth: Water depth may be given in feet, fathoms or meters, and is generally measured at low water.
 This means that it is a conservative measure of whether you’ll run aground; generally the tide level will be higher and you’ll have some breathing room.